-So are there ways to protect yourself from invalid clicks through Adwords?
+So are there ways to protect yourself from invalid clicks through Google Ads?
 Is Google doing anything to combat this?

-How Do I See Invalid Clicks in my Adwords Account?
+How Do I See Invalid Clicks in My Google Ads Account?

-When setting up your Adwords campaigns you do actually have the option to customise your data views.
+When setting up your Google Ads campaigns, you do actually have the option to customise your data views.
 Now, the default setting is ‘People in, or who show interest in your target locations’ (recommended).
-Although this is the recommended setting, without a bit of tweaking you might be laying yourself open to a bit of PPC abuse.
+Although this is the recommended setting, without a bit of tweaking, you might be laying yourself open to a bit of PPC abuse.

 How to Minimise Invalid Clicks

-Yes, Google does try to track and correct invalid clicks but it doesn’t always get it right.
-If Google does spot any duplicate clicks, or clicks from automated sources such as bots then they will refund the cost incurred to your Adword account balance.
-But, as well as monitoring your account you can also carry out some simple steps to avoid encouraging invalid activity on your Adwords campaigns.
+Yes, Google does try to track and correct invalid clicks, but it doesn’t always get it right.
+If Google does spot any duplicate clicks or clicks from automated sources such as bots, then they will refund the cost incurred to your Google Ads account balance.
+But, as well as monitoring your account, you can also carry out some simple steps to avoid encouraging invalid activity on your Adwords campaigns.